kr-colab/locator/README.md

 We also provide a command-line R program `scripts/plot_locator.R` to summarize error and generate plots from multiple `locator` predictions for each individual (i.e. from windowed analysis or bootstraps).

 # Inputs
-Genotypes can read read from .vcf, vcf.gz, or zarr files.
+Genotypes can read in from .vcf, vcf.gz, .zarr, or a tab-delimited table with first column 'sampleID' and each entry giving the count of minor (or derived) alleles for an individual at a site.
+The current implementation expects diploid inputs.
+Please file an issue if you'd like to use Locator for other ploidies.

 Sample metadata should be a tab-delimited file with the first row: